byborre/byborre.github.io/_products/BB.SCARF.MoBA.markdown

 info: "Product Information recap.
 Material or alike."
 ---

+For the fashion biennale in the Netherlands BYBORRE was asked by Lidewij Edelkoort to create an atelier.

+The theme fetishism lead to the development of the MoBa Scarf inspired by the human vein structure.

+The BYBORRE scarfs originate from the development of the 3D knitted textiles.
+While developing our first Paris fashion week show we found the rest material to be a one of a kind scarf.
+From that point on we perfected the production process of these scarfs until there was no waste material at all.
+Design efficiency!

 ### Yarn sourcing

 At BYBORRE we hand select the best yarns to get the best quality.